On this page10 sections

 const pool = new pg.Pool({ connectionString: process.env.DATABASE_URL })

-pool, // required — pool injection only; mcp-rune never creates pools
+pool, // required — pool lifecycle stays with you; mcp-rune never creates pools

 serviceName: 'my-mcp-server',